National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/deployment-aws.md

-# Deploy to AWS
+# Deploying to AWS
+## Outlines how to deploy an IA node to an AWS EC2 instance and Kubernetes.

 ## Deploying to a EC2 instance
-Below are a few options on how to install and run a IANode on a AWS EC2 instance.
+Below are a few options on how to install and run an IA node on a AWS EC2 instance.

 ### Using Docker
 Required Software / Services